ctranstrum/lintilla/README.md

 ![first Lintilla in the wild](images/wild-lintilla-1.jpg)

+cairn's Lintilla build, using JLC Black Resin for the case, with Nocturnal switches and Chicago Steno keycaps.

 Did you build a Lintilla?
 Send me a photo, and I'd be glad to feature it here.

 [battery]: https://ydlbattery.com/products/3-7v-250mah-502030-lithium-polymer-ion-battery